petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 ### Displaying Content Sets

-Content sets are primarily displayed through the asset publisher.
+Content sets are primarily displayed through the Asset Publisher.
 It is currently the only method to display them out-of-the-box, but you can develop your own external applications or widgets to utilize content sets.
 In [Creating Content Sets](../../../content-authoring-and-management/collections-and-collection-pages/creating-collections.md#creating-content-sets) you created two content sets.
 Now display them on a page.

 #### Configuring the Asset Publisher for Content Sets